-We are promoting energy conservation for ships in the area of coastal shipping by advancing the construction of vessels that contribute to energy conservation and supporting the demonstration of innovative energy-saving technologies.
-From the standpoint of advancing the development of an international framework and disseminating and promoting the development of technologies on an integrated basis in the area of international shipping, we have been supporting the private-sector development of technologies for the purpose of further reducing CO_2 emissions from vessels since FY2013 and spearheading IMO discussions on progressively fortifying regulations governing CO_2 emissions (fuel-efficiency regulations) and on creating an international framework that includes a program for reporting fuel consumption results (by which fuel efficiency during actual operations can be visualized).
+We are promoting a shift to energy-saving, low-carbon ships in the area of coastal shipping by advancing the construction of vessels that contribute to energy conservation and supporting the demonstration of innovative energy-saving technologies.
+In pursuit of advancing the development of an international framework and disseminating and promoting the development of technologies on an integrated basis in the area of international shipping, we have been supporting the private-sector development of technologies for the purpose of further reducing CO_2 emissions from vessels since FY2013 and spearheading international negotiations in IMO with proposing reduction targets and measures for realizing them to devise and adopt the Initial IMO Strategy on reduction of GHG emissions from ships.